 Morning Report: Residents will attend morning report twice weekly where patient cases will be presented along with core internal medicine topics reviewed.

 Communication: Residents will have a strong didactic focus on cultural competency, creating awareness around implicit bias, and effective communication strategies and motivational interviewing.
-Structured didactics surrounding effective communication in high intensity and complex situations will be taught and practice through the simulation-based training curriculum.

 Meaning-in-Medicine: We have designed a purpose-driven rather than a performance-driven curriculum integrating daily practices and weekly sessions to focus in on the meaning of medicine and its practice.
 Some examples include weekly designated time for journaling and creative writing, daily reflection on “how I made a difference today,” amplification of “what went well,” patient and family invitations to share experiences, among more.